Sun

-The Sun is a G-type main-sequence star (G2V).
-As such, it is informally, and not completely accurately, referred to as a yellow dwarf (its light is actually white).
+The Sun is a G-type main-sequence star (G2V), informally called a yellow dwarf, though its light is actually white.
 It formed approximately 4.6 billion years ago from the gravitational collapse of matter within a region of a large molecular cloud.
-Most of this matter gathered in the center, whereas the rest flattened into an orbiting disk that became the Solar System.
+Most of this matter gathered in the centre; the rest flattened into an orbiting disk that became the Solar System.
 The central mass became so hot and dense that it eventually initiated nuclear fusion in its core.
-It is thought that almost all stars form by this process.

-Every second, the Sun's core fuses about 600 million tons of hydrogen into helium, and in the process converts 4 million tons of matter into energy.
-This energy, which can take between 10,000 and 170,000 years to escape the core, is the source of the Sun's light and heat.
-When hydrogen fusion in its core has diminished to the point at which the Sun is no longer in hydrostatic equilibrium, its core will undergo a marked increase in density and temperature while its outer layers expand, eventually transforming the Sun into a red giant.
-It is calculated that the Sun will become sufficiently large to engulf the current orbits of Mercury and Venus, and render Earth uninhabitable – but not for about five billion years.
-After this, it will shed its outer layers and become a dense type of cooling star known as a white dwarf, and no longer produce energy by fusion, but still glow and give off heat from its previous fusion.
+Every second, the Sun's core fuses about 600 billion kilograms (kg) of hydrogen into helium and converts 4 billion kilograms of matter into energy.

+About 4 to 7 billion years from now, when hydrogen fusion in the Sun's core diminishes to the point where the Sun is no longer in hydrostatic equilibrium, its core will undergo a marked increase in density and temperature which will cause its outer layers to expand, eventually transforming the Sun into a red giant.
+After the red giant phase, models suggest the Sun will shed its outer layers and become a dense type of cooling star (a white dwarf), and no longer produce energy by fusion, but will still glow and give off heat from its previous fusion for perhaps trillions of years.
+After that, it is theorised to become a super dense black dwarf, giving off negligible energy.
-The enormous effect of the Sun on Earth has been recognized since prehistoric times.
-The Sun was thought of by some cultures as a deity.
-The synodic rotation of Earth and its orbit around the Sun are the basis of some solar calendars.
-The predominant calendar in use today is the Gregorian calendar which is based upon the standard 16th-century interpretation of the Sun's observed movement as actual movement.